emlab-ucsb/patchwise/README.md

 devtools::install_github("emlab-ucsb/patchwise")
 ```

-You can install `offshoredatr` from GitHub with:
+You can install `oceandatr` from GitHub with:

 ```
 if (!require(devtools)) install.packages("devtools")
-devtools::install_github("emlab-ucsb/offshoredatr")
+devtools::install_github("emlab-ucsb/oceandatr")
 ```

 For our examples, we use the prioritization optimizer `gurobi`, which can be found [here](https://www.gurobi.com/solutions/gurobi-optimizer/?campaignid=193283256&adgroupid=138872523240&creative=596136082788&keyword=gurobi%20optimization&matchtype=e&gclid=CjwKCAjwtuOlBhBREiwA7agf1oUW5qsO9aXGpfbjy04XRAw0DRpVGdSlrnEYRyC2q-B9EafXdArQUhoCDxQQAvD_BwE).
 Gurobi must be installed on your device and the `gurobi` R package must also be installed in R before you can run `prioritizr`.

 ## Example of usage

-Since this package is intended to be used in combination with `offshoredatr`, there are several housekeeping steps that need to be completed first.
+Since this package is intended to be used in combination with `oceandatr`, there are several housekeeping steps that need to be completed first.
 Note that even though the example uses rasters, the functions can work with `sf` objects as well.

 ```
 # Load libraries
-library(offshoredatr) # not entirely needed here, since we call to the package directly library(patchwise) # also not entirely needed here, since we call to the package directly library(prioritizr) # required due to dependencies with gurobi
+library(oceandatr) # not entirely needed here, since we call to the package directly library(patchwise) # also not entirely needed here, since we call to the package directly library(prioritizr) # required due to dependencies with gurobi

 # Choose area of interest (Bermuda EEZ)
-area <- offshoredatr::get_area(area_name = "Bermuda")
+area <- oceandatr::get_area(area_name = "Bermuda")
 projection <- 'PROJCS["ProjWiz_Custom_Lambert_Azimuthal", GEOGCS["GCS_WGS_1984", DATUM["D_WGS_1984", SPHEROID["WGS_1984",6378137.0,298.257223563]], PRIMEM["Greenwich",0.0], UNIT["Degree",0.0174532925199433]], PROJECTION["Lambert_Azimuthal_Equal_Area"], PARAMETER["False_Easting",0.0], PARAMETER["False_Northing",0.0], PARAMETER["Central_Meridian",-64.5], PARAMETER["Latitude_Of_Origin",32], UNIT["Meter",1.0]]'

 # Create a planning grid
-planning_rast <- offshoredatr::get_planning_grid(area, projection = projection)
+planning_rast <- oceandatr::get_planning_grid(area, projection = projection)

 # Grab all relevant data
-features_rast <- offshoredatr::get_features(area, planning_rast)
+features_rast <- oceandatr::get_features(area, planning_rast)

 # Create a "cost" to protecting a cell - just a uniform cost for this example
 cost_rast <- setNames(planning_rast, "cost")